 To date, there have been no lasting successful settlements on the Auckland and Campbell Islands.
 That people visited part of the Auckland Islands more than 600 years ago has been proved through carbon-dating charcoal remains and middens of artefacts, fish and bird bones found at Sandy Bay.
-Erebus Cove was the "Endured the extreme privation of the Southern Ocean, the rigours of the Roaring Forties, the foaming seas of the Furious Fifties, to the ice strewn paths of the Screaming Sixties in the Antarctic Ocean".
-EXPEDITION CERTIFICATE the Spirit of Enderby; below right: elephant seals on McQuarrie Island.

-Signed by the Expedition Leader and the Spirit of Enderby Captain site of the ill-fated settlement of Hardwicke on Auckland Island in 1849.
+Erebus Cove was the site of the ill-fated settlement of Hardwicke on Auckland Island in 1849.
 The settlement failed to thrive in the harsh climate, and closed within three years.
 All that remains now is a tiny cemetery.